Pfizer–BioNTech COVID-19 vaccine: Expedited

 The United Kingdom's Medicines and Healthcare products Regulatory Agency (MHRA) gave the vaccine "rapid temporary regulatory approval to address significant public health issues such as a pandemic" on 2 December 2020, which it is permitted to do under the Medicines Act 1968.
 It is the first COVID-19 vaccine to be approved for national use after undergoing large scale trials, and the first mRNA vaccine to be authorized for use in humans.
 The United Kingdom thus became the first Western country to approve a COVID-19 vaccine for national use, although the decision to fast-track the vaccine was criticized by some experts.

 After the United Kingdom, the following countries and regions expedited processes to approve the Pfizer–BioNTech COVID-19 vaccine for use: Argentina, Australia, Bahrain, Canada, Chile, Costa Rica, Ecuador, Hong Kong, Iraq, Israel, Jordan, Kuwait, Malaysia, Mexico, Oman, Panama, the Philippines, Qatar, Saudi Arabia, Singapore, South Korea, the United Arab Emirates, the United States, and Vietnam.

 The World Health Organization (WHO) authorized it for emergency use.

-In the United States, an emergency use authorization (EUA) is "a mechanism to facilitate the availability and use of medical countermeasures, including vaccines, during public health emergencies, such as the current COVID19 pandemic", according to the Food and Drug Administration (FDA).
+In the United States, an emergency use authorization (EUA) is "a mechanism to facilitate the availability and use of medical countermeasures, including vaccines, during public health emergencies, such as the current COVID-19 pandemic", according to the Food and Drug Administration (FDA).
 Pfizer applied for an EUA on 20 November 2020, and the FDA approved the application three weeks later on 11 December 2020.
 The US Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) approved recommendations for vaccination of those aged sixteen years or older.
 Following the EUA issuance, BioNTech and Pfizer continued the Phase III clinical trial to finalize safety and efficacy data, leading to application for licensure (approval) of the vaccine in the United States.
 On 10 May 2021, the US FDA also authorized the vaccine for people aged 12 to 15 under an expanded EUA.
 The FDA recommendation was endorsed by the ACIP and adopted by the CDC on 12 May 2021.
 In October 2021, the EUA was expanded to include children aged 5 through 11 years of age.
 In June 2022, the EUA was expanded to include children aged six months through four years of age.

-On 16 February 2021, the South African Health Products Regulatory Authority (SAHPRA) in South Africa issued Section 21, Emergency Use Approval for the vaccine.
+In February 2021, the South African Health Products Regulatory Authority (SAHPRA) in South Africa issued Section 21, Emergency Use Approval for the vaccine.

-On 5 May 2021, Health Canada authorized the vaccine for people aged 12 to 15.
+In May 2021, Health Canada authorized the vaccine for people aged 12 to 15.
 On 18 May 2021, Singapore's Health Sciences Authority authorized the vaccine for people aged 12 to 15.
 The European Medicines Agency (EMA) followed suit on 28 May 2021.

-On 4 June 2021, the UK Medicines and Healthcare products Regulatory Agency (MHRA) came to a similar decision and approved the use of the vaccine for people twelve years of age and older.
+In June 2021, the UK Medicines and Healthcare products Regulatory Agency (MHRA) came to a similar decision and approved the use of the vaccine for people twelve years of age and older.